Remember to bring these notes

-- Thing up what concessions you might be able to make at some stage, if not upfront, at little cost.
+- Think up what concessions you might be able to make at some stage, if not up front, at little cost.

 The meeting starts

-You have booked the date.
-You have arranged the venue..
+You have booked the date and arranged the venue.
 The fact is that we are together now to try to thrash out an agreement both sides are happy with.